servicemeshbook/istio/scripts/01-traffic-management/README.md

-# Traffic Management
+# Istio - Traffic Management

-## Commands used in this chapter
+## Commands used in Chapter 10 - Traffic Management

 ### Get scripts from github